 Many exploitable issues are are not resolvable without updates to firmware or an intrusion detection system.

-VoIP Phones
+Iot device risks VoIP Phones

 VoIP phones leverage the network for many sophisticated features that makes communication easy, not only for employees - but also malicious hackers.